-Healing time: Healing time is roughly four to six months, but both Bader and Pepper say to plan for a year.
+Healing time: Healing time is roughly four to six months, but both Bader and Nicky say to plan for a year.

 Aftercare: Wash the piercing two times a day with whatever product your piercer recommends until your piercing is fully healed.
 Green recommends four to six months.

 What Is a Snug Piercing?